-The design by Bela Lyon Pratt depicts an incredibly detailed image of a Native American Indian Chief wearing a traditional headdress on the obverse side.
+The design of the Indian Gold Quarter Eagle was created by Bela Lyon Pratt.
+It depicts an incredibly detailed image of a Native American Indian Chief wearing a traditional headdress on the obverse side.
 The designer's initials "B.L.P." and the year of mintage is inscribed underneath the portrait.
 Along the outer periphery appears the word "LIBERTY" as well as 13 stars that are meant to represent the original states of the United States.

-The reverse side of the $2.5 Indian Gold Quarter Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
+The reverse side of the Indian Quarter Eagle coin depicts an eagle that is standing on a bundle of arrows and an olive branch.
 "IN GOD WE TRUST" is inscribed to the right of the eagle and "E PLURIBUS UNUM" appears to the left of the eagle's breast.
 The coin's denomination ("2 ½ DOLLARS") and "UNITED STATES OF AMERICA" is inscribed along the lower and upper edge of the coin.
-Indian Gold Quarter Eagles that were minted in Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
-However, coins that were minted in Philadelphia don't have any mint mark.
+Each Indian Quarter Eagle that was minted in Denver contains the mint mark D next to the bundle of arrows.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

-An unusual characteristic of $2.5 Indian Gold Quarter Eagles is the fact that both sides have their designs pressed into the coin's surface.
+An unusual characteristic of the $2.50 Indian Gold Quarter Eagle is the fact that both sides have their design pressed into the coin surface.
 Furthermore, the coins don't have a raised rim like most other coins issued by the US Mint.
-This kind of recessed design can only be found with one other coin minted by the US Mint, the $5 Indian Gold Half Eagles that are identical in their design to the Indian Gold Quarter Eagles.
+This kind of recessed design was only used on one other coin minted by the US Mint, the $5 Indian Gold Half Eagle that is identical in design to the Indian Head Quarter Eagle.

 Proof coins are even harder to find if at all possible.
 Proof coins were exclusively minted in Philadelphia from 1908 to 1915 and annual proof mintages varied between 100 and 682 coins.